To Promote and Support Natural Horsemanship

 In 1998 Lindsey’s parents bought Lindsey her first horse named Generals Mission, a lovely 4yr Quarter Horse gelding.
 Lindsey rode in almost every event from English to Western with her gelding ‘Mission.’
 She earned many champion and reserve champion titles and was awarded the Charlie’s Pride Memorial Award for versatility two years in a row from Durham Saddle Club.

-Lindsey grew up with instruction that was primarily based on intimidating horses to get them to do what you wanted – she was taught to crop a horse when they refused jumps, and to use a harsh bit when the horse was difficult to stop.
+Lindsey grew up being taught that intimidating horses was the only way to get them to do what you wanted, like crop a horse when they refused a jump and to use a harsh bit when the horse was difficult to stop.

-In 2000 Lindsey started working at Pleasure Valley and mentored with Gary Convery.
-She learnt natural horsemanship and never looked back.
-She learned to understand her horse, how to respond to her horse, and how to get her horse to want to work with her.
+In 2000 Lindsey started working at Pleasure Valley and was mentored by Gary Convery.
+She learned natural horsemanship and never looked back, learning to understand her horse, how to respond, and how to get her horse to want to work with her.

-In 2002 Lindsey was receiving many requests for lessons because people would see the success she had with her own horse and wondered if she could help.
-Lindsey started doing some horse training and lessons.
+In 2002 Lindsey received many requests for lessons because people would see the success she had with her horse and wondered if she could help, so Lindsey started doing some horse training and lessons.

 In 2005 Gary passed away.
 It was a very sad year, but Lindsey progressed to find Don Halladay and the Parelli Natural Horsemanship program.

 Lindsey explored natural horsemanship beyond the Parelli program and continued to learn from other natural horsemen including Tom Shields (Chris Irwin Techniques), David Cowley (Two Way Trust), Karen Rohlf (Dressage Naturally), and many others.

 In 2008 Lindsey published a book ‘Natural Horsemanship Answering the What, Why, and How for ALL Disciplines by Lindsey Forkun’